Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: MIP Relaxations for Non-Convex MIQCQPs

 We have the same result for \zellmerreform, where instead we have $ p_{ij} = x_i - x_j $ for all pairs $ i \neq j $.
 Although this means $ p_{ij} \neq p_{ji} $, we still have $ p_{ij}^2 = p_{ji}^2 $.
 Thus, a careful implementation also has $ \tfrac{1}{2}(n^2 + 1)L $ binary variables.

-\HybS uses significantly fewer binary variables as it only requires $ (x_i, \y^{x_i}) \in \R^{L, L_1} $ for each~$i$.
+\HybS uses significantly fewer binary variables as it only requires $ (x_i, \y^{x_i}) \in R^{L, L_1} $ for each~$i$.
 Hence, there are only $nL$~binary variables.
-Surprisingly, this relaxation decreases the error bound from \morsireform and \zellmerreform by half.
-The strength in this approach is gained without quadratically-many binary variables by using the tightening set~$ Q^{L_1} $ with the $ p_1 $-and $ p_2 $-variables.
+Surprisingly, this relaxation halves the error bound from \morsireform and \zellmerreform.
+The strength in this approach is gained without quadratically-many binary variables by using the tightening set~$ Q^{L_1} $ with the $ p_1 $-and $ p_2 $-variables. $\diamond$ \end{remark}

-For both \NMDT and \DNMDT, for each variable, we will need a discretization of the form $ x = \sum_{j = 1}^L 2^{-j}\beta_j + \Del x $ with $ \beta \in \{0, 1\}^L $.
-Thus, both of these formulations use $nL$~binary variables in the case of a dense MIQCQP.
-However, the improved binarizations in \DNMDT reduces the errors exponentially compared to \NMDT.

-Note that it is possible that some preprocessing or reformulation, such as via a convex quadratic reformulation (QCR) may improve the number of binary variables needed.
-We do not use such reformulations in this work, but just focus on applying our MIP relaxations as is. \end{remark}